Today I am sharing one of my greatest accomplishments. I am so proud of the renovation from a few years ago of our Waco Fixer Upper home.

 The Before photo of the front of the home clearly shows that the front roof was sagging.
 It’s not surprising since the only thing holding it up was some decorative ironwork!

 I was determined to add a wrap-around porch to the house.
 Unfortunately, the only way to do that was to add an entirely new roof.
-The roof was definitely a “change order” but well worth it.
-The exterior of the house looks so different now!
+The roof was definitely a “change order” but well worth it as the exterior of the house looks so different now!

 Here is the “after” photo of the exterior of our home.